 - Return the meter within two weeks.

-To arrange to borrow the meter, please contact:
+To arrange to borrow a meter, please contact:

 Using the Radon Meter

 Cross-Canada Survey of Radon Concentrations in Homes

 Health Canada brochure showing radon concentrations across Ontario

 Leeds, Grenville and Lanark District Health Unit